protocolguild/documentation/docs/03-onchain-architecture.md

 All funds from the vesting contract go into a pass-through wallet (PTW), which pools vested tokens to be pushed to the split contract.

 The PTW allows the Guild’s membership to make arbitrary calls with vested tokens if needed, since the current split contract does not have arbitrary call functionality.
+For the avoidance of doubt: the PTW can only be used to interact with tokens which have already finished vesting.
+Tokens still vesting in the [vesting contract](https://app.splits.org/accounts/0x25941dc771bb64514fc8abbce970307fb9d477e9/) cannot be prematurely interacted with.

 **How it works:**
 - The PTW has a permissionless `passThrough` function, which allows anyone to push vested funds accumulated in the PTW to the contract's `passThrough`, which is set to the Guild’s split contract, `0xd4aD8dAbA9eE5ef16Bb931d1CbE63fb9e102eC10`.